lgamedev/Liam-RPGM-Scripts/README.md

   * Fixed not having the yanfly battle engine script causing a crash
   * Fixed a typo causing a crash when actor-specific max tp formulas were used

+  v1.1.1 Changelog:
+  * Fixed the added script calls from v1.1 so they actually work and don't crash the game

 </details>

 Description: